becknik/obsidian-anki-flashcards/README.md

 - [blue-star](https://github.com/Lio5n/blue-star): Processes whole notes into flashcards
 - [simple-anki-sync](https://github.com/lukmay/simple-anki-sync): Uses tables for Anki card generation

+## Acknowledgements

+Massive thanks to Alex Yatskov for creating & maintaining Anki-Connect.

+Thanks to @reuseman for this plugin's foundation I've enjoyed using for many years now, since its approach imo fits the spot in between card granularity and ease of use/ general user experience.

+Thanks to the devs of the [marked project](https://github.com/markedjs/marked) and the [shiki](https://github.com/shikijs/shiki) maintainers for their hard work on this incredible projects.

+Without the [re-tamplate-tag](https://github.com/rauschma/re-template-tag) library I'd probably have lost track of the all the regexp used, so thanks to Axel Rauschmayer for creating this neat abstraction!

 ## Documentation References

 - [Obsidian Markdown Syntax](https://help.obsidian.md/syntax)